jvallee/Roommate-Helper/README.md

  INTRODUCTION
 ------------

 This application's goal is to help people manage the chores and tasks of an apartment.
+It is a terminal application that connects to a mongodb database.